cedaro/shiny-code/README.md

 * JSON
 * PHP

-Additional languages can be registered using the `cedaro_code_block_languages` filter.
+Additional languages can be registered using the `shiny_code_languages` filter.

 ### Themes

-[Atom One Light](https://github.com/atom/one-light-syntax) and [Atom One Dark](https://github.com/atom/one-dark-syntax) themes are included and additional themes can be registered using the `cedaro_code_block_themes` filter.
+[Atom One Light](https://github.com/atom/one-light-syntax) and [Atom One Dark](https://github.com/atom/one-dark-syntax) themes are included and additional themes can be registered using the `shiny_code_themes` filter.

 _CodeMirror and Prism.js don't tokenize code exactly the same, so there will likely be slight differences between the colors in the editor and on the frontend._